txt/ase16/doc/stats.md

 ### Binary Domination

-Candidate one dominates candidate two...
+Candidate one dominates candidate two:

 - if at lease one objective score is _better_;
 - and none are _worse_.